dtrosien/rs-query/README.md

 ## To-Do List

-- [ ] next steps: finish and test query planner
+- [ ] implement aggregate Expressions
-- [ ] think about how to implement aggregate Expressions (hierarchy)
+- [ ] use asserts for int tests
 - [ ] write tests for physical plans
 - [ ] write test data (RecordBatches etc) generator or use a crate like fake or quickcheck for that
 - [ ] short functions for logical expr of Or + And